 ·5 min read

-Signal Sciences was born in Venice Beach, and has always been a Los Angeles startup at heart.
-Our HQ currently spans two buildings in Culver City, and we also have a small satellite office in NYC.
-We’ve always believed in the importance of having a physical homebase, but our founders made it clear that we were going to place equal value on remote and office work by hiring remote workers at the very start.
+Born in Venice Beach, Signal Sciences has always been a Los Angeles startup at heart.
+Our HQ spans two buildings in Culver City, and we also have a small satellite office in NYC.
+We’ve always believed in the importance of having a physical home base, but our founders made it clear that we were going to place equal value on remote and office work by hiring remote workers from the start.